AdiOs46/AdiOs46/README.md

 - 🎓 Computer Science student at Manipal Institute of Technology
 - 💼 Seeking opportunities in web development and software engineering
 - 👯 Looking to collaborate on backend software development projects
+- ⛩️ I watch anime and love cinema
+- 💪🏼 Always down for a good gym session
+- 🚀 I'm currently spending my time on: DSA

 ## 🛠️ Skills